solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/encryption.md

 an account, the sender of a `Transfer` instruction cannot update the decryptable balance of the receiver's account.

-Therefore, in the case of the pending balance, the Token program stores two independent ElGamal ciphertexts, one encrypting the low bits of the 64-bit pending balance and one encrypting the high bits.
+Therefore, for the case of the pending balance, the Token program stores two independent ElGamal ciphertexts, one encrypting the low bits of the 64-bit pending balance and one encrypting the high bits.